posted by Guest expert - David Bakke | 1 Comments

-Whether you're travelling the world or just checking out some of the domestic options to expand your horizons, it's important to understand that there are money traps virtually everywhere you turn.
+When you're travelling, it's important to understand that there are money traps virtually everywhere you turn.
 Since travel has become increasingly expensive with higher airfares and gas prices, it's important to save in any way possible.
 You may have many great opportunities to get out there and see the world, but the last thing you want is to incur massive personal debt that you must pay down for years.
 So keep an eye out for these five money traps, and do whatever you can to avoid them.

 1. Overpaying for Souvenirs